-RPRA's annual program fees are finalized after the is less than a defined threshold pay a flat fee. business plan has been published.
-Currently, RPRA charges fees to obligated producers under the Excess soil and HWP registry users pay fees upon the RRCEA, generators of liquid industrial and hazardous completion of notices and according to the amount of waste required to report via the HWP Registry, and waste or soil they report. parties required to report via the Excess Soil registry.
+RPRA's annual program fees are finalized after the business plan has been published.
+Currently, RPRA charges fees to obligated producers under the RRCEA, generators of liquid industrial and hazardous waste required to report via the HWP Registry, and parties required to report via the Excess Soil registry.